isomerpages/nea-cgs/pages/Terms and Conditions (Social Media Contests).md

 <p>Only entries that fulfil the contest criteria will be eligible.</p>
 </li>
 <li>
-<p>Participants must be following @cleanandgreensingapore, like the post
+<p>Participants must be following @cleanandgreensg, like the post on Instagram,
-on Instagram, comment the correct number of Captain Green mascots they can spot, and one habit they practise to keep tables clean when dining at shared spaces like hawker centres</p>
+comment the correct number of Captain Green mascots they can spot, and one habit they practise to keep tables clean when dining at shared spaces like hawker centres</p>
 </li>
 <li>
 <p>Each participant is allowed only one submission.
 In case of multiple entries,